httpland/sfv-parser/docs/data-types.md

 }
 ```

-An ordered map is represented by an array of key and value entries.
+An [ordered map](https://infra.spec.whatwg.org/#ordered-map) is represented by

-See [Why entries](#why-entries) for why this was chosen.
+an array of key and value entries.

 ### InnerList